jokerwyt/Pintos/docs/p3a.md

 >A5: Why did you choose the data structure(s) that you did for
 >representing virtual-to-physical mappings?

+1. Space benefits.
+Putting SPT's pointer into the page directory reduces unnecessary addressing memory costs and improves the cache locality to speed up the page fault handler.
+2. Time complexity benefits.
+There is almost no extra overhead to do demand paging.
+It is an O(1) implementation, except for the clock algorithm for frame eviction.
+3. Modularization.
+Dividing The VM system into page, frame, and swap provides better code readability and maintainability.

 ## Paging To And From Disk

 #### DATA STRUCTURES

 >B1: Copy here the declaration of each new or changed struct or struct member, global or static variable, typedef, or enumeration.
 Identify the purpose of each in 25 words or less.

+see previous one.